 Making range anxiety a thing of the past

-To create our hyper-efficient vehicle, our team of students solve unique problems using radically new designs.
-Through our project we work with industry leaders to push the limits of today’s technology and promote a cleaner future for the automotive industry, while providing life-changing opportunities for Cal Poly students.
+To create our prototype vehicle, our team of students solves unique problems using radically new designs.
+Through our project, we work with industry leaders to push the limits of today’s technology and promote a cleaner future for the automotive industry, while providing life-changing opportunities for Cal Poly students.

 Mila will be powered by an impressive battery pack comprising over 7,000 lithium-ion cells, which occupy a significant portion of the car's volume.
 Providing a sturdy foundation is a steel space frame chassis, designed to accommodate and protect both the driver and passenger.
 Bridging the gap between the chassis and the tires are student-designed mechanical systems, including a hydraulic disk brake system, rack and pinion steering system, and MacPherson and double-wishbone suspension systems.
 Behind the wheel, the driver will have full control over the car and be able to monitor its essential information through the implementation of the car's Control Area Network (CAN) protocol.
 The vehicle will be enclosed in a distinctive carbon fiber aerodynamic body, carefully designed and made using advanced materials and manufacturing techniques to enhance the vehicle's performance.